-The CIAC and City Council approved the new Impact Fees which went into effect March 1, 2016.
-Although the projected population growth in Round Rock is proceeding at a slightly slower rate than what was anticipated in the impact fee report, this has not caused a significant concern since the number of connections to the water and wastewater systems are occurring at the projected rate anticipated by the City.
+The CIAC and City Council approved the current Impact Fees, which went into effect on March 1, 2016.
+Although the population growth in Round Rock is proceeding slightly slower than projected in the impact fee analysis, the number of connections to the water and wastewater systems is occurring as anticipated by the City.

-As a result of the potential volatility in growth rates and infrastructure requirements, the City recommends the impact fees be reviewed every three to four years so that the fees are set according to the growth patterns and needs of the water and wastewater utility system improvements.
-It is anticipated that we will update our Water and Wastewater Master Plans in 2019.
-Following the Master Plan update, we will review our adopted impact fees.
-The next Capital Improvements Plan Progress Report will be presented to the CIAC and to the City Council in approximately six months.
+Due to the volatility in growth rates and infrastructure requirements, the City recommends the impact fees be reviewed every three to four years.
+In September, the City commenced with updating the Water and Wastewater Master Plans.
+Following the completion of the Master Plan updates in the Spring of 2020, we will review our current impact fees.

+The next Capital Improvements Plan Progress Report will be presented to the CIAC and the City Council in approximately six months.